 Linguistics majors learn that language is composed of layers of intertwined systems (sound, meaning, organization and context) as they study phonology, morphology, syntax, semantics, and pragmatics.
 This interdisciplinary major allows students to explore the relationship between language and social factors such as region, ethnicity, gender, and identity; and how language is acquired and changes over time.
 Students acquire valuable intellectual skills: analytical reasoning, critical thinking, argumentation, and clarity of expression.
 Linguistics can provide insight into virtually every other field of study, since every student uses language to learn.

-Why is the University of Mississippi a good place to study linguistics?
+Why is UM a good place to study linguistics?

 The linguistics faculty in the Department of Modern Languages have expertise in dialectology, language acquisition, languages in contact, sociolinguistics, speech disorders, discourse analysis, syntax, and translation studies.
 Additional linguistics faculty are in other departments, including English.